API Keys

 The Okto API credentials are essential for integrating Okto into your application.
 They authenticate your requests and associate them with your Okto Dashboard account.
 Okto provides two essential credentials for integrating with your application:

-2. App Secret (Client API Key / Client Private Key): A confidential key for secure authentication
+2. Client Private Key: A confidential key for secure authentication of your client SWA.

-These credentials work together to authenticate your requests to the Okto platform and ensure secure communication between your application and Okto's services.
+These credentials work together to authenticate your requests to the Okto platform and ensure secure communication.

-The App ID is a unique identifier for your application and you as a Client.
-It is the smart contract address associated with the client's Smart Wallet Account (SWA).
-It's used to associate your Okto client with this specific app in our system.
+The Client SWA is a unique identifier for your application and you as a Client.
+It is the smart contract address associated with your client's primary Smart Wallet Account (SWA) on the Okto Chain.
+It's used to associate your Okto client with your specific app in our system.

 1. Log in to the Okto Dashboard.